nicolasochem/tzip/proposals/tzip-7/tzip-7.md

 ## Related work

-[ERC-20](https://eips.ethereum.org/EIPS/eip-20) is a standard used in Ethererum for implementing tokens.
+[ERC-20](https://eips.ethereum.org/EIPS/eip-20) is a standard used in Ethereum for implementing tokens.
 It also describes transfer and approval operations.
 The interface we propose here differs from ERC-20.
 Specifically, we have `transfer` and `transferFrom` analogies merged into a single entrypoint.
 Also, ERC-20 is known to suffer from some vulnerabilities, and we took them into account when implementing our interface.

+[TZIP-12](/proposals/tzip-12/tzip-12.md) defines `FA2`: a contract standard
+that generalizes and extends `FA1.2`.